 So why learn to type?
 One simple answer: employment.
 It is easy to see that almost everywhere you go, technology is being used even in entry level jobs.
 What that means is that sooner or later you will have to type information into a computer system.
 If you feel a little intimidated by that, don't be.
 It's not that hard to acquire some basic typing skills.
 With that being said, let's learn how to type!

-This site will provide you with step-by-step instructions on how to type.
+This website will provide you with step-by-step instructions on how to type.
 The method demonstrated will be the home row style.
 Home row style is when you use all of your fingers to type, as opposed to "pecking" styles where you use maybe one or two fingers and search for the keys.
 Some may do just fine using their two index fingers.
 But once you learn how to use all of your fingers to type, you will never go back to looking down on the keyboard and "pecking" keys.
 Learning a new skill takes patience, dedication, and practice.
 Just take it one step at a time and make sure that you don't rush through the material.
 You will be typing with all of your fingers in no time!
-And you'll look good doing it.
+And you'll look professional while doing it.

 Each lesson focuses on specific keys.
 Each lesson will provide you with detailed instructions on which finger to use for each key.
 Each lesson will have a demonstration that you can use as a visual guide to give you a better understanding of the material.
 Below is an example of the visuals that will be used throughout the website.
 In the next lesson, we will go over what the colored circles represent.
 It is highly recommended that you click the practice button after each lesson you complete.
 The practice area is not a challenge for speed or accuracy.
 It is meant for your fingers to develop muscle memory.
 Take your time.
 Once you are able to type the keys without looking down at the keyboard, continue to the next lesson.